nicklemmon/recipes/_recipes/hoppin-john-soup.md

 review:			0

 #=== Stuff for the Sidebar ===#
-cooktime:		50 Minutes
+cookTime:		50 Minutes
-numserved:		6
+numServed:		6
 source:			http://food.com

 #=== Stuff for the ingredients list ===#